 I’ll share with you something.
 As I’m writing this article, I copy the heading and a bit of text and use it as a template for the next ones, so I don’t have to format them manually every time.
 Just now I caught myself stopping using the heading of this tip as a template because I didn’t want to see nearly 100x “I’m not good enough”.
 That’s how strict I am about avoiding toxic language like this.

 Honestly, I’m not a fan of the “law of attraction” type of visualisation.
 It’s one step away from wishing (if not the same thing).
 Sitting at home as wishing for being more confident will do jack all for you.

 But I believe in visualisation in a more scientific way, the way athletes use it.

-It’s called: Mental reversal.
+It’s called: Mental rehearsal.

 You can visualise yourself in specific situations that scare you now.
 When you visualise yourself going through the situation as your confident self in as much detail as possible, your brain is actually experiencing it.
 It’s a mental rehearsal so that when you’re actually facing the situation you’ve been through it many times, and you’ve rehearsed what to do.

 So if you’re struggling with being a confident public speaker, running a meeting, or just speaking up, spend time rehearsing it in your mind many many times.
 It helps.

 If you want the short version, then I’d say: don’t bother.